WS-JSNA/ws-jsna-netlify/_posts/2024-09-03-public-mental-health-needs-assessment.md

 draft: false
 ---

 This all-age public mental health needs assessment is part of the Joint Strategic Needs Assessment (JSNA).
-The JSNA is a statutory requirement for public health that looks at the current and future health, wellbeing and care needs of local populations to inform and guide the planning and commissioning services, this may include strategies, action plans and frameworks for delivery.
+The JSNA is a statutory requirement for the health and wellbeing board that looks at the current and future health, wellbeing and care needs of local populations to inform and guide the planning and commissioning services, this may include strategies, action plans and frameworks for delivery.
 This is a full needs assessment designed to be used as a commissioning tool to inform mental health and wellbeing services and support, this is not a strategy, action plan or framework for delivery.
 This report informs and guides future work and is intended to support health and care partners across West Sussex on this important agenda.

 > "The JSNA was introduced to create stronger partnerships between communities, local government and the NHS, providing a firm foundation for commissioning that improves health and social care provision and reduces health inequalities."